Yuri-Almir-Pinto/wand-weaver-mod/README.md

 - Blessing of the Overworld (Or Nostalgia): Grows a tree on the targeted block.
 The type of the tree can be modified by extension directions.
 - Ambrosia: After sacrificing a golden apple, the player can summon an infinite food source called ambrosia.
 Ambrosia restores hunger indefinitely, but can only restore only up to 2 saturation, making health regeneration slow and requiring the player to constantly eat ambrosia.
 - Explosion: A spell which creates an explosion centered on the player.
 It deals a lot of damage to the player, but has a passive looting effect, and beheads all killed mobs.
-- Aqueus: A spell which creates a water source block at the targeted location.
-The water source block can be used to create infinite water sources.
 - Growth: A spell involving creating trees, mushrooms, grass, and the like.